 As I sit in my home about to write this post about child sex abuse, I’m listening to my three little girls playing.
 They’re dressed like cape-wearing princesses and are prancing around waving stuffed animals and foam swords.
 I love watching their imaginations at work.
 Their world is full of creativity and innocence.

-It’s hard to imagine that that we live in a world where innocent children are so often abused, but unfortunately, we do.
+It’s hard to imagine that we live in a world where innocent children are so often abused, but unfortunately, we do.
 Most of us can’t comprehend how anyone could want to hurt a child.
 I know I can’t.

 Recently, I started learning more about child sex abuse.
 Although I’ve never written on this subject, I feel called to be a voice in this area.
 I believe that we all have an obligation to be advocates for children.
 After all, children can’t protect themselves.
 They depend on us for that.
-So, we all have a responsibility learn the facts about child abuse and start doing what we can to save our kids.
+So, we all have a responsibility to learn the facts about child abuse and start doing what we can to save our kids.

 The Harsh Reality